s1998/dsc291-linearAlgebra/README.md

 To run the baselines related to linear algebra, use the notebook  `matrixfactorization_notebook.ipynb` The notebook has been properly commented and divided into sections for explaining everything.

-To run the transformers based models, use the notebook `transformersTrain.py`.
+To run the transformers based models, use the file `transformersTrain.py`.
+It runs the code on the given datasets.
+The file has been commented to provide appropriate pointers.
+Also, the logs for the same are present oin twitterCovidKaggleLogs.

 Environment assumes the following: